aadroher/rocanrol-client/README.md

 As mentioned above, the current state of the unit testing is a joke.
 I have added so far only a couple of test suites, which should serve as an example of what needs to be done for the whole code.

+### Type checking

+There is currently no use of prop value type validation and definition of default values with [`prop-types`](https://reactjs.org/docs/typechecking-with-proptypes.html).
+It does not provide the compile-time robustness of static typing but it does add a very cheap layer of type safety.